Taludas/SmallModsCollection/README.md

 -----

-### Fancy Billardtable Icon
+### Fancy Billiardtable Icon
 ![banner](https://user-images.githubusercontent.com/64583643/170460874-a68b7f1a-4a88-4e67-ae48-dc040e95c06d.png)

-You enjoy it thinking about Investors having to hump up a new billard table to their appartement in the skyscraper every day?
+You enjoy it thinking about Investors having to hump up a new billiard table to their apartment in the skyscraper every day?
 Then this mod is just for you.
-Replaces the Icon for Billard Tables with on more suited for a sturdy and heavy Billard Table.
+Replaces the Icon for Billiard Tables with on more suited for a sturdy and heavy Billiard Table.

-In my opinion, the Billard Table Icon from the Highlife DLC is a little underwhelming.
-If you have played at a tournament graded table once, you will see that these legs are to small and not sturdy enough to be a good quality billard table.
+In my opinion, the Billiard Table Icon from the Highlife DLC is a little underwhelming.
+If you have played at a tournament graded table once, you will see that these legs are to small and not sturdy enough to be a good quality billiard table.
 Since there is an alternative Icon file in the game assets, which looks way better in my opinion, I wrote this little mod to just replace the icon.
-Nothing else was changed gamplay wise!
+Nothing else was changed gameplay wise!

 -----